schtibe/rmux/README.md

 # rmux #

 Portable configs using rsync.
-It was originally built for tmux and vim configs and assumes you're using pathogen.
+It was originally built for tmux and vim configs, but it will work with anything that takes config-location as argument or from a environment variable.
-It might still need some refactoring, pull-requests are welcome.

 Minimal dependencies are:

 * ssh
 * bash
 * rsync

-It also assumes that you connect to some kind of unix and has fixes for few quirks on solaris.
-To make rmux useful you usually need:
+It assumes that you connect to some kind of unix.
+The default templates are built for:

 * vim
 * tmux